an9wer/an9wer.github.io/reStructuredText/notes/vim/netrw.rst

 netrw
 =====

+See *:h netrw*

+mf
-mf: mark file
+    Mark file

+mF
-mF: unmark file
+    Unmark file

+mx
-mx: run shell command on marked files
+    Run shell command on marked files

 ----

+gx
-gx: browsing with a special handler
+    Browsing with a special handler (web browser)

 ----

+i
+    Change listing style

+t
-t : enter the file/directory under the cursor in a new tab
+    Enter the file/directory under the cursor in a new tab

+\-
+    Go up a directory

+c
+    make browsing directory the current directory (use ``let g:netrw_keepdir = 0`` setting to keep the current directory the same as the browsing directory)

+d
-d : make a directory
+    make a directory

+D
+    Delte a file or directory

+\%
-% : open a new file in netrw's current directory
+    open a new file in netrw's current directory

+R
-R : rename file or directory
+    rename file or directory